 The commercial, while laugh-out-loud funny, is also disturbing because of the negative impact this reality of human behavior can have on an organization.
-How many employees will continue to contribute innovative ideas after having had an experience where they felt shut down or ignored?
-How many employees will speak up at all to share their ideas if they don't feel confident in their ability to communicate?
+How many employees will continue to contribute innovative ideas after having had

 Many may conclude that innovation happens above their pay grade and choose to keep their ideas to themselves.
 This is a lose/lose situation.
 Not only is the potential innovation opportunity lost, but employee motivation, engagement and morale also suffer when people don't feel like they have the chance to be heard.